ReLANCE: A Resource-Efficient Low-Latency Cortical Neural Acceleration Engine: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{rtifical} Intelligence (AI) is a significant decision-maker in human life, especially in the era of data-driven sensory computation.
-Conventionally, Deep neural networks (DNN) have eased daily human tasks; however, the rising cost has been a limiting factor due to computational complexity and hardware resources requirements\cite{RPE, CAL'17, ESL'24}.
-Furthermore, the significant data dependency leads to high operational power consumption and slow event-triggered responses, making practical deployment complicated\cite{DNN_TRETS'23, RPE}.
-Spiking Neural Networks (SNN) have shown low-resource implementation compared to DNN, with spike-based signal processing similar to biological neurons\cite{Neuromorphic_accl, Nature4}.
+Conventionally, Deep neural networks (DNNs) have eased daily human tasks; however, the rising cost has been a limiting factor due to their computational complexity and hardware resource requirements \cite{RPE, CAL'17, ESL'24}.
+Furthermore, the significant data dependency leads to high operational power consumption and slow event-triggered responses, making practical deployment difficult \cite{DNN_TRETS'23, Flex-PE}.
+Spiking Neural Networks (SNNs) have shown lower resource consumption than DNNs, with spike-based signal processing similar to that of biological neurons \cite{Neuromorphic_accl, Nature4}.
 The challenges associated with a hardware-software co-design approach for resource-constrained SNN implementation in smart wearables are depicted in Fig. \ref{fig:helicopter}.
-The hardware complexity can be gauged from ViT-G\cite{TCAD'23}, an object detection model that processes a single inference on Imagenet (224x224x3) with 2.86 GMACs and 184B parameters, requiring 3 $\times$ 10\textsuperscript{4} days for training and 159MWh of energy consumption with TPUv3.
-This emphasises focus on low power, low latency and low-area edge AI implementation, close to sensor/data in devices and quantised inference.
+The hardware complexity can be gauged from ViT-G\cite{TCAD'23}, an object detection model that performs a single inference on ImageNet (224x224x3) with 2.86 GMACs and 184B parameters, requiring 3 $\times$10\textsuperscript{4} days for training and 159 MWh of energy consumption on TPUv3.
+This emphasises focus on low-power, low-latency, and low-area edge AI implementation, close to sensor/data in devices and quantised inference.